kubevirt/community/design-proposals/migration-target.md

 But the same result can be already achieved today specifying a `nodeSelector` or `affinity` and `anti-affinity` rules on a VM.
 Nothing really new on this regard.
 We assume that selecting nodes as destinations is not assumed to be a default tool for balancing workloads but just a tool for exceptional situations and one-offs.

+On the other side, we also acknowledge that the directed live migration feature may increase the load of `VMIM` objects within the cluster in unpredictable ways.
+To protect the system from an unbounded queue of unprocessed `VMIM` requests, the migration controller should limit the total number of `VMIM` objects that can be queued.
+A reasonable heuristic for this max queue would to make it double the max parallel migrations count.
+Meaning that we will fast fail any `VMIM` objects that are created when the internal queue of unfinalized `VMIM` objects is greater than `2*ParallelMigrationsPerCluster`.

 ## Update/Rollback Compatibility
-`addedNodeSelectorTerm` on `VirtualMachineInstanceMigration` will be only an optional field so no impact in terms of update compatibility.
+`addedNodeSelector` on `VirtualMachineInstanceMigration` will be only an optional field so no impact in terms of update compatibility.

 ## Functional Testing Approach
-- positive test 1: a VirtualMachineInstanceMigration with an explict addedNodeSelectorTerm pointing to a node able to accommodate the VM should succeed with the VM migrating to the named node
+- positive test 1: a VirtualMachineInstanceMigration with an explict addedNodeSelector pointing to a node able to accommodate the VM should succeed with the VM migrating to the named node
-- negative test 1 a VirtualMachineInstanceMigration with an explict addedNodeSelector pointing to a node able to accommodate the VM but not matching a nodeSelector already present on the VM should fail
+- negative test 1 a VirtualMachineInstanceMigration with an explict addedNodeSelector pointing to a node able to accommodate the VM but not matching a label already present on the nodeSelector VM should fail
-- negative test 2: a VirtualMachineInstanceMigration with an explict addedNodeSelector should fail if the required node doesn't exist
+- negative test 2: a VirtualMachineInstanceMigration with an explict addedNodeSelector should fail if the required node by `kubernetes.io/hostname` label doesn't exist
 - negative test 3: a VirtualMachineInstanceMigration with an explict addedNodeSelector should fail if the VM is already running on the requested node
 - negative test 4: a VirtualMachineInstanceMigration with an explict addedNodeSelector should fail if the selected target node is not able to accommodate the additional pod for virt-launcher
+- negative test 5: a VirtualMachineInstanceMigration with an explict addedNodeSelector trying to override a label already defined on nodeSelector on the VM object should not override it on the target pod

 # Implementation Phases
 A really close attempt was already tried in the past with https://github.com/kubevirt/kubevirt/pull/10712 but the PR got some pushbacks because it was not clear why a new API for one-off migration is needed.